 Teaching Highlights: Instructional Activities/Curriculum

-Highlights of our teaching accomplishments this year include focusing specifically on the student success and curriculum area of our undergraduate program, participating in several important high-impact practices, working cross-disciplinarily across departments and colleges, and receiving teaching awards.
+Highlights of our teaching accomplishments this year include focusing specifically on the student success and curriculum areas of our programs, participating in several important high-impact practices, and receiving excellence awards.

 Student Success & Curriculum Work